beattie/ModernEmbeddedCPP/EclipseWorkspace/ReadMe.md

 Currently a number of Embedded C++ projects are included.
 To access them **File -> Import -> Existing Projects into Workspace -> Browse** (find a project) **-> Open -> Finish**

 * Blinky - A Nucleo64-F411RE project from the Embedded C/C++ plugin
-* EmptyPOSIX - A Nucleo64-F411RE with UART I/O (WIP) that can be used to start a new project
+* EmptyPOSIX - A Nucleo64-F411RE with UART I/O that can be used to start a new project
-  * While I do not whish to denigrate the work that went into it and the quality of the work, I Personally find the STMicro HAL to be Spagetti code of the highest order that completely obscures the underlying peripherial access, so I'm working to eliminate it.
+  * While I do not whish to denigrate the work that went into it and the quality of that work, I Personally find the STMicro HAL to be Spagetti code of the highest order that completely obscures the underlying peripherial access, so I'm working to eliminate it.
 This is a work in progress and may take quite a while.

 ---